nluetts/NoisySignalIntegration.jl/paper/paper.md

 # Acknowledgements

 The author thanks Charlotte Zimmermann, Maxim Gawrilow, and Robert Medel for testing and discussions during the development of NoisySignalIntegration.jl.
+The development has furthermore profited from the benchmarking spirit and efforts in the DFG research training group GRK 2455/389479699 to analyse experiments as rigorously as possible.

 # References